 Stimulants

-Commonly prescribed stimulants for ADHD include:1
+Commonly prescribed stimulants for adult ADHD include:1

 Non-stimulants

-Common non-stimulant ADHD medications include:3
+Common non-stimulant ADHD medications for adults include:2

 - Strattera (atomoxetine)